radenrishwan/anime-api/README.md

 # 👋 GOGOANIME API

-an unofficial anime api scrap from GOGOANIME API
+an unofficial anime api scrap from GOGOANIME

 # 👻 ShowCase